DevExpress-Examples/xaf-how-to-import-data-in-xaf/Readme.md

 ## Implementation Details

 1. Import data from any custom source (we use an XML string in this example).
-2. Generate the required business objects based on this data using the following API: [Create, Read, Update and Delete Data](https://docs.devexpress.com/eXpressAppFramework/113711/data-manipulation-and-business-logic/create-read-update-and-delete-data)
+2. Based on this data, generate the required business objects using an approach from the following topic: [Create, Read, Update and Delete Data](https://docs.devexpress.com/eXpressAppFramework/113711/data-manipulation-and-business-logic/create-read-update-and-delete-data)

 ## Files to Review